Accession Record

 Type Yes Choose best option.
 Most often will be cubic feet.
 For digital collections it may be Megabytes, Gigabytes, or Terabytes.
 Physical collection = Whole, 5, cubic feet; Born-Digital collection = Whole, 5, gigabytes OR Whole, 5, computer disks; Hybrid collection = Part, 42, cubic feet & Part, 27.5, megabytes

 Container Summary Optional Use this field to track number of boxes and as a guide to see if boxes are missing from a shelf.
-4 folders, 1 box
+4 folders, 1 bankers box, 2 document boxes

 Physical Details Optional Other physical details of the materials described.
 Analog; b&w; negatives